Opening Paraghaph

 Can you recall who or what prompted the initial idea to try and organise a free party, which ultimately led to Bealtaine’s creation?
-(Collective Answer)

-Bealtaine was started in the finality of Club 061 as a space.
-Equinox was a night that had its beginnings in the club, which is how we were all introduced to each other.
-We shared the same values for the scene and, importantly, what kind of music to push.
-The rigidity of running nights in a venue and trying to balance expenses with ticket sales had started to wear thin.
-I never got into promoting to run a business, I just wanted to see more for the city.
-Naturally, the next step was to go back to basics; out of the Club and into the dunes.
+Senan: The rigidity of running nights in a venue and trying to balance expenses with ticket sales was something that had started to wear thin on me.
+I originally started out running raves.
+I never got into promoting to run a business; I just wanted to see more good stuff happening in the city.
+So, it made sense to go back to the roots and get out of the clubs and into the dunes.
 No marketing gimmicks, no tickets.
-Just a big sound system in a place we would call our own for a night.
+Just a big sound system in a place we would call our own for the night.

 What does Bealtaine mean to you?
-(Individual or collective answer.)

-For me, Bealtaine at its core is about returning to the sense of community in dance music.
-Club nights for me had begun to feel very formulaic, dancers became customers, DJs became staff and agents became management.
-Very commercial, very far from the idea of ‘rave culture’ I would’ve had when I got involved in this scene.
-With this party, it truly takes a village to build it.
+With this party, especially, it truly takes a village to build it.
 Everyone who comes gets involved in moving equipment, building the stage, and making it happen.
-This strips it back and puts everyone back on the same team.
-When it’s built and night comes and the lights are on, everyone out there, whether they’re behind the decks or on the dancefloor, they know that they are truly a part of the production.
+This strips away any barriers between the different roles and puts everyone back on the same team.
+When the stage is built and night comes and the lights are on, everyone out there, whether they’re behind the decks or on the dancefloor, knows that they are truly a part of the production and that’s one of the things that makes this party special.

 Can you elaborate on the importance of providing a free party such as Bealtaine and what it means in nurturing the community you’ve grown, given that it is based in the West of Ireland and operates outside of Ireland’s licensing laws, as you have previously mentioned?